 Features to Look for in a Fleece Coat

-The Patagonia Better Sweater Fleece has been my go-to coat for three years.
-It’s been incredibly durable and ideal for the boat life.
+The Patagonia Better Sweater Fleece has been my go-to coat for over five years.
+It’s incredibly durable and ideal for boat life.

 PRO TIP: Size up slightly to layer a hoodie underneath your fleece on cooler days.

 Foul Weather Gear

 When you must be out in the elements, foul weather gear is essential.
 When it’s windy and wet, it can get cold quickly!
 A durable sailing jacket will keep you dry in heavy weather conditions.

 Features to Look for in Wet Weather Gear